Table Of Contents

 Time-based maintenance occurs at a fixed interval, usually a calendar date, with a set amount of time between scheduled upkeep.

 Cycle-based maintenance is directly tied to a machine or asset based on a cycle reading.

 On a spectrum of reactive to predictive maintenance, preventive maintenance is somewhere in between.
 You can learn more about predictive maintenance here.

 Preventive maintenance can significantly impact your plant's overall performance by:

 Minimizing downtime.
 Downtime results in a loss of operator productivity and missed production orders.
 Unexpected downtime may also introduce equipment capacity constraints that impact customer orders, presenting a challenging situation that may result in a damaged reputation.

 Increasing life expectancy of machines.
 If you take care of your machines, your machines will take care of you.
-Just like your car needs its tires aligned to improve handling, machines need a comprehensive PM plan to avoid breakdown.
+Just like your car needs its tires aligned to improve handling, machines need a comprehensive preventive maintenance plan to avoid breakdown.

 Improving safety for workers.
 Preventive maintenance keeps your employees safe by implementing standards such as noxious gas readings, dust collection, and critical safety component inspections to prevent failure that can result in injury.

 Enhancing your bottom line.
-The advantages of implementing an indispensable preventive maintenance schedule directly impacts your plant's return on investment.
+The advantages of implementing an indispensable preventive maintenance schedule directly impact your plant's return on investment.